secnot/rectpack/README.md

 ## Basic Usage

-Packing rectangles in a number of bins is very simple:
+Packing rectangles into a number of bins is very simple:

 ```python
 from rectpack import newPacker